Sufi Muslim Council: The Sufi Muslim Council and Islamic extremism

 The SMC has taken a strong stand against radical Islamic extremism prevalent amongst some Muslim youth in the UK, as illustrated by the 7/7 terrorist attacks carried out by predominantly by young Muslims of British Pakistani descent.
 In its website the group states: "While every religion rejects acts of tyranny, injustice and oppression, extremism is found in every religion.
 As Muslims we are supporters of love, peace, justice, respect and tolerance.
 Thus, we see it as our duty to continue to shed light on current events while doing our best to see that the wave of militant radicalism sweeping Muslim nations does not strike again in UK, where we live."

 Rivalry between the Sufi Muslim Council and the Muslim Council of Britain

-Given their different approaches to expressing the religion of Islam, both the SMC and the MCB have criticised each other regarding the extent to which unelected community organisations can fight Islamic extremism and alienation from the mainstream.
+Given their different approaches to expressing the religion of Islam, both the SMC and the MCB have criticized each other regarding the extent to which unelected community organizations can fight Islamic extremism and alienation from the mainstream.
 The MCB has dismissed the SMC as 'unrepresentative and divisive'.
-Meanwhile the SMC has accused existing organisations for not doing enough to engage with and tackle radicalism within British Muslim communities.
+Meanwhile, the SMC has accused existing organizations for not doing enough to engage with and tackle radicalism within British Muslim communities.